kockie69/SquinkyVCV-main/README.md

 ## Contributing

-Please use our GitHub issues page to report problems, request features, etc. If you don’t already have a GitHub account you will need to create one, as you must be logged in to post to GitHub.
+Please use my GitHub issues page to report problems, request features, etc. If you don’t already have a GitHub account you will need to create one, as you must be logged in to post to GitHub.

-For general communications, you may use our [Facebook Page](https://www.facebook.com/SquinkyLabs).

-We are not currently accepting pull requests.
+I am currently not accepting pull requests.

 ## More information for programmers, builders, and experimenters